Gary Windass: Storylines

 Gary starts to become very worried that he is going to prison as Tina continues to persist with her claims.
-He gets very angry when he discovers that Len has been intimidating Tina into changing her story and apologises to her for Len's behaviour.
+He gets very angry when he discovers that Len has been intimidating Tina into changing her story and apologizes to her for Len's behavior.
 On 2 March 2009, Gary's court hearing takes place, during which Tina admits to the prosecution that she had been lying about who started the fight.
 Gary is cleared of the assault charge much to his relief and his family's delight.

 A few months after the verdict, David begins plotting against Gary.
-He steals tools from Kevin's garage which belonged to Kevin's father Bill (Peter Armitage) and lets Gary take the blame for it, only to defend him, this is a way for him to make Gary believe the air is cleared between the pair as they shake hands and make up.
+He steals tools from Kevin's garage which belonged to Kevin's father Bill (Peter Armitage) and lets Gary take the blame for it, only to defend him, this is a way for him to make Gary believe the air is cleared between the pair as they shake hands and makeup.
 David tricks Gary into buying stolen goods from him - but they actually belong to Graeme.
 In June 2009, David takes full revenge on Gary when Gail and his grandmother Audrey Roberts (Sue Nicholls) go abroad.
 He tricks Gary into robbing a house - which is Audrey's - David steals the keys and hides all photos of his family so Gary will not know whose house he is burgling.
 While David deliberately stays home during the burglary, he asks Graeme to spy on Gary as he goes to the house, Gary is about to go home when he hears that David is not coming, but instead goes into the house.
 Graeme tells David about this via phone and David tells him to call the police.
-However, David's grandfather Ted Page (Michael Byrne), who is housesitting, arrives at Audrey's.
+However, David's grandfather Ted Page (Michael Byrne), who is house-sitting, arrives at Audrey's.
 Gary sees him and pushes him as he tries to make a run for it, while Ted chases him.
-Ted recognises him and calls the police.
+Ted recognizes him and calls the police.
 Gary returns to the Street only to see a police car outside his house.
 He has no choice but to run away.
 David's plan to frame Gary and get rid of him has tragic consequences as Ted later has a heart attack, which he survives.
 Len offers Gary an alibi, but Gary is still arrested, only to be released later.
-Gary realises that David has set him up and attacks him, warning him not to cross him again.
+Gary realizes that David has set him up and attacks him, warning him not to cross him again.
 Gary had told his parents and the police that he wasn't robbing Audrey's house, however, he later tells his parents the truth and decides to confess to the police.